iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     * Required : A function that prints the numbers, from 0 to 9, followed by a new line.
     * Expected Results : You can only use _putchar twice in your code

-> 💡*Fun Fact : The numbers (or figures) speak for themselves" is a fixed expression often used to mean "if you remain to be convinced, look at the statistics or financial accounts".*
+> 💭 *Expression : The numbers (or figures) speak for themselves" is a fixed expression often used to mean "if you remain to be convinced, look at the statistics or financial accounts".*

 <br>